CIEM vs CWPP vs CSPM Use Cases

 CIEM runs for office

 While many government websites are notoriously rough-hewn, government offices are increasingly turning to the cost-saving abilities of cloud architecture.
 Consider a situation in which a district’s law enforcement sector must rapidly shift its internal applications into a cloud setting and is contracting additional IT support for the process.
-The applications enable authorized entities to access and modify criminal databases, judicial records, and privileged or confidential information about government officials.
+The applications enable authorised entities to access and modify criminal databases, judicial records, and privileged or confidential information about government officials.

 While the ability to spin up the application’s resources on demand will greatly ease what used to be an overburdened physical infrastructure, it becomes virtually impossible for the IT team to effectively manage identities and access privileges.
 This becomes even more complicated with a revolving door of temporary contract workers.